Close Menu

 Related: Massive bulldog-faced dinosaur was like a T. rex on steroids

 Paleontologists at the Félix de Azara Natural History Foundation in Argentina uncovered a partial skeleton of a subadult J. kaniukura in the Río Negro province in northern Patagonia.
 The dinosaur likely walked upright and sported a short beak capable of delivering a strong bite.
 It probably would have been able to eat tough, woody vegetation, the researchers reported Thursday (Aug.
-11) in the journal Nature Reports (opens in new tab).
+11) in the journal (opens in new tab).

 The new dinosaur joins Stegosaurus, Ankylosaurus and other armor-backed dinosaurs in a group called Thyreophora.
 Most thyreophorans are known from the Northern Hemisphere, and the fossils from the earliest members of this group are found mostly in Jurassic-period rocks from North America and Europe from about 201 million years ago to 163 million years ago.